-1. Brand love and enthusiasm
+1. Has love and enthusiasm for your brand

 First and foremost, brand ambassadors must genuinely love your brand and want to see it succeed.
 They must be so enthusiastic about your products and services that they’re willing to post about you numerous times, sometimes without being asked.
 An ambassador’s dynamic enthusiasm must pull people in and make them as excited about the brand as he or she is.
 This positivity must shine through no matter how many times ambassadors promote the brand.

 Also, brand ambassadors must live out the values, mission, and vision of the brand they represent at all times.
 They should already embody your brand’s values before your brand formally recruits them as ambassadors.

 Brand ambassadors know your company’s mission and goals like the back of their hand.
 They must also be experts in your products or services, so they can educate their audience about your brand, and answer any questions people may have.

 Authenticity is key in getting a brand ambassador’s audience to trust them.
 So, the ability to communicate authentic love for your brand is arguably the most important brand ambassador skill.

 Ambassadors must be able to communicate their enthusiasm for a brand naturally, and in their own voice, without sounding like they’re making a sales pitch.
 They genuinely use your products often, and they want to share true stories of why they love the products and how the products help them, in hopes of benefiting others.
 So, when looking for the best brand ambassadors, look for people who have posted authentic love for your brand more than once, without prompting.

 Shea Moisture ambassador Genesis (@curlyhairedgen) shares why she loves the brand’s purple rice water collection, in her own voice.

 4. Knows basic marketing